Disaster Behavioral Health Services

 • Coordinating the deployment of available disaster behavioral health resources in response to State of Texas Assistance Requests.

-• Providing technical assistance to Texas Disaster District chairs and committees, related to behavioral health issues arising during and after disasters.
+• Providing technical assistance on behavioral health issues to Texas Disaster District chairs and committees during and after disasters.

 • Providing technical assistance, best practices, tools and psychoeducational materials for local providers, contractors, disaster survivors, crime victims and survivors, and first responders in impacted communities.